input-output-hk/essential-cardano-content/content/video/cardano-the-epicenter-of-a-global-network-of-contributors-and-collaborators.md

 ---
-title: Cardano will be the epicenter of a global network of Contributors and Collaborators from all kinds of distributed organizations around the world
+title: Cardano: the epicenter of a global network of contributors and collaborators
 tags:
   - Andamio
   - andamio.io